 My Books

-A note on pay what you want- I want my books to find readers.
+Why these books are free- I want my books to find readers.
 I’ve decided to make them available for free so more people can read them.

 While, like most Americans, I could definitely use more money than I’m making, I’m not in danger of being unhoused or hungry, so if your budget is limited, I’d prefer you grab one of my books for free and spend your art budget on the work of a creator struggling to buy necessities.

-Having said that, I certainly welcome any money you want to spend.
 I welcome positive feedback even more.
 If it feels weird to email me to tell me you liked a book, rest assured I will not find it weird.
 You will more than likely make my day.
+This is especially true now that I’m doing direct downloads of the books—I don’t have any way of tracking downloads, so the only way I’ll know if you’ve grabbed a copy is if you choose to tell me.

 Also—once you’ve gotten a book, please feel free to send a copy to a friend you think would enjoy it.
 Again, I’m really just trying to get my work in front of readers.
 I did this for money in the early 2000s and I no longer want that kind of relationship with my writing.

-Black Diamond— Morgan and her brother Cam are not looking forward to their ski weekend with their dad and his latest too-young-for-him girlfriend.
+Morgan and her brother Cam are not looking forward to their ski weekend with their dad and his latest too-young-for-him girlfriend.
 But it's even worse than they imagine.
 Awkward family time turns to an all-out fight for survival when a nightmarish beast escaped from a military lab arrives looking for blood and revenge.

-Legacy— It's understood that Colin will go to Harvard, like his brother Jake and many generations of his family before him.
+It's understood that Colin will go to Harvard, like his brother Jake and many generations of his family before him.
 But Colin has other plans: sailing, getting high, and hooking up with girls.

 Until a forbidden love changes his life and sets him on a new path.
 Or so he thinks.
 Colin is about to discover that the truth about the life he's preparing for is darker and more twisted than he ever imagined.

-Shelter in Place—Four high school students find themselves caught in an active shooter lockdown on a college campus early one Saturday morning.
+Four high school students find themselves caught in an active shooter lockdown on a college campus early one Saturday morning.
 These four strangers will learn more about themselves and each other than they thought possible, and they'll need to work together just to stay alive.

 Unfortunately, Julie's mom has disappeared, and, while searching for her, Julie is going to discover that the city she calls home is even nastier, more corrupt, and riddled with toxic secrets than she ever knew.